mechmotum/mechmotum.github.io/content/pages/guide.rst

    https://github.com/mechmotum/mechmotum.github.io

 Quarterly Blog Posts
-   In general, we would like each project to write regular blog posts for the lab website.
-These posts should describe updates on project progress and results.
+   In general, we would like each project to write at least one blog post for the lab website.
+This post should at least describe project results.
 This writing exercise will help build the content for future papers and theses and provide outreach to the public about our work.
-It is helpful to do these on a schedule (quarterly, semi-annually, etc.) so that the get done.
+If you write more than one blog post, it is helpful to do these on a schedule (quarterly, semi-annually, etc.).
 If your project is of a proprietary nature, you'll need to select aspects of the project or work that can be shared or embargo the blog post to a later date.
 Discuss these things with your supervisor.

 .. _matrix: https://matrix.org/
 .. _clients: https://matrix.org/docs/projects/try-matrix-now/